trueos/trueos-docs/trueos-handbook/introduction.rst

 * **Legacy Nvidia drivers, version range 304.x - 340.x:** Drivers from
   this range need to be installed manually.
 The |trueos| installer only contains the latest nvidia driver in order to prevent installation conflicts.
-The drivers are available through :command:`pkg`.
+These drivers are available through :command:`pkg`.

 * **Translation issues:** |trueos| began using Weblate as its translation system, but it is currently nonfunctional.
 The system is